programminghistorian/ph-submissions/lessons/tf-idf.md

 1. ### As an Exploratory Tool or Visualization Technique

 As I've already demonstrated, terms lists with __tf-idf__ scores for each document in a corpus can be a strong interpretive aid in themselves, they can help generate hypotheses or research questions.
-Word lists can also be the building bocks for more sophisticated browsing and visualization strategies. ["A full-text visualization of the Iraq War Logs"](http://jonathanstray.com/a-full-text-visualization-of-the-iraq-war-logs), by Jonathan Stray and Julian Burgess, is a good example of this use case.
-Using __tf-idf__-transformed features, Stray and Burgess build a network visualization that positions Iraq War logs in relation to their most distinctive keywords.
+Word lists can also be the building bocks for more sophisticated browsing and visualization strategies. ["A full-text visualization of the Iraq War Logs"](http://jonathanstray.com/a-full-text-visualization-of-the-iraq-war-logs), by Jonathan Stray and Julian Burgess, is a good example of this use case.[^6] Using __tf-idf__-transformed features, Stray and Burgess build a network visualization that positions Iraq War logs in relation to their most distinctive keywords.
 This way of visualizing textual information led Stray to develop [the Overview Project](https://www.overviewdocs.com), which provides a dashboard for users to visualize and search thousands of documents at a time.
 We could use this kind of approach to graph our obituaries corpus and see if there are keyword communities.

 2. ### Textual Similarity and Feature Sets